segmentio/segment-docs/src/connections/destinations/catalog/headsup-ai/index.md

 rewrite: true
 ---

-[HeadsUp](https://headsup.ai?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) allows customers to build metrics on top of their existing segment analytics to better understand customer behavior and gauge health scores.
+[HeadsUp AI](https://headsup.ai?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) allows customers to build metrics on top of their existing segment analytics to better understand customer behavior and gauge health scores.

 This destination is maintained by HeadsUp.
-For any issues with the destination, [contact the HeadsUp Support team](mailto:administration@headsup.ai).
+For any issues with the destination, [contact the HeadsUp AI Support team](mailto:administration@headsup.ai).

 ## Getting Started